voidstar78/XINFO/README.md

 <XLINK:target,title>
 <XLI:target,title>

-External link.
-Target can be relative or absolute path (relative to the CWD where XINFO was ran).
-Linked to 80 total characters including filename.

-Title is shown in reverse during XINFO runtime, as a left-mouse-clickable hyperlink to the specified target.
+Define an external link.
+Target can be relative or absolute path (relative to the CWD where XINFO was ran).  "target" is limited to 80 total characters including filename.  "title" is shown in reverse during XINFO runtime, as a left-mouse-clickable hyperlink to the specified target.

 <TLINK:tag,title>
 <TLI:tag,title>

-Tag link.
-This is similar to external link, but the TAG must be within the same file that is already opened.
-This is typically as a "go back to top" feature, but can also be used to quickly go to various topics within the same file.
-Tag is the name of a specified tag.
-Title is what is shown to users that can be clicked on.
+Define a tag link.
+This is similar to external link, but the TAG is within the same file that is already opened.
+This is typically as a "go back to top" feature, but can also be used to quickly go to various topics within the same file.  "tag" is the name of a specified tag.   "title" is what is shown to users that can be clicked on.